 Contact Coach Rodriguez

-Cade Christensen was raised in Salem Oregon and graduated from Salem Academy Christian High School in 2015.
-He is the son of his parents, Jeff and Wendi, he has one sibling, a sister who is a very successful volleyball player, she is currently a senior who’s committed to play division 1 for Saint Mary’s college in Moraga California.
+Cade Christensen was raised in Salem, Oregon and graduated from Salem Academy Christian High School in 2015.
+He is the son of his parents, Jeff and Wendi, and has one sibling, a sister who is a very successful volleyball player who’s committed to play division 1 for Saint Mary’s college in Moraga, California.
 Cade grew up playing ice hockey for 12 years; his background in hockey eventually led him to the sport of lacrosse where he began playing his sophomore year of high school.
-The transition from hockey to lacrosse went well, seeing Cade play varsity all three years of high school, a team captain his senior year, and being recognized to second team all-conference his junior and senior year.
+The transition from hockey to lacrosse went well.
+Cade played varsity all three years of high school, served as team captain his senior year, and was recognized as second team all-conference his junior and senior year.
 Cade has attended Concordia University Irvine since 2015.
 He is Majoring in Business Administration Sports Management and minoring in Marketing.
-So far, he has been a part of two conference championship teams and won the 2017 MCLA Division Two National Championship with Concordia just last spring.
+So far, he has been a part of two conference championship teams and has recently won the 2017 MCLA Division Two National Championship with Concordia.
 He is currently in his junior season, serving as a captain for the defending National Champions as they move up to compete in division one.